The 40-Year-Old Virgin-2005

 I sometimes felt like I was watching an episode of The Walking Dead.

-The insurrectionists are portrayed as your basic dumb rednecks with primitive ideals and racist viewpoints but you never hear the current government’s side of the story.
-It is explained that the New Founding Fathers of America (NFFA) have regained control of the U.S. government but the explanations are limited.
+The insurrectionists are portrayed as your basic dumb rednecks with primitive ideals and racist viewpoints, but you never hear the current government’s side of the story.
+It is explained that the New Founding Fathers of America (NFFA) have regained control of the U.S. government; however, the explanations provided are limited.

 I credit the thoughtful and forward-thinking approach that DeMonaco provides to The Forever Purge (2021).
 The political commentary is a huge win in an otherwise entertaining yet standard dystopian action horror film.